Geography 222 Maps and Mapping

 You will save two or three high-rez topographic maps, so make sure you are working on a computer

-you can save files on, or have a USB drive, or can upload to your Drive account.
+you can save files on, then upload to your shared folder in Drive.

 United States Geologic Survey (USGS) Topographic Maps